veNTURES

 The National Summer School Inititiative, launched in 2020 as the pandemic disrupted K-12 education everywhere, partners with schools and districts to accelerate student learning in a highly engaging five-week program.

-In the summer of 2023, NSSI educated nearly 50,000 students across the states, including in the New York City public schools.
+In the summer of 2024, NSSI educated nearly 82,000 students and developed 4,250 teachers across 13 states, including at hundreds of sites in the New York City public schools.
+In every grade and subject, students posted major academic gains from the five-week program.
 To date, NSSI has helped more than 100,000 students recover from learning loss and stay on course to college and career.

 As schools confronted catastrophic learning loses, NSSI pioneered a new model for accelerating learning and building teacher capacity—fast.
 Chosen from across the country, NSSI’s exceptional “mentor teachers” work in sustained parternership with educators everywhere.
 Teachers deliver vibrant, high-expectation lessons to their local students inspired by their mentors’ craft and moves.
 Students across the grades post striking acdemic gains—in just weeks.